Dentistry

 Real Patient Opinions (Composite Bonding vs Veneers Reddit)

-We’ve done some diving and due-diligence for you, bringing you some threads that have chosen Turkey as a destination for vacation and dental work.
+We’ve done some due diligence for you and identified threads that have chosen Turkey as a destination for vacation and dental work.

 ‘’I got 20 zirconia crowns (10 top, 10 bottom) done in Turkey.
 Have zero regrets’’

-A Thread made by a user highlighting that after 3 years of use, he has not had any issues or regrets.
+A user thread highlighting that, after 3 years of use, he has had no issues or regrets.
 Thread 2– In another Reddit thread, the top comment praised the natural shape of veneers, saying they looked great, though perhaps a little too white.
 What do you think?

-While we know that there is certainly some negativity surrounding Turkish dentists, we actually agree with it.
+While we acknowledge there is some negativity surrounding Turkish dentists, we agree with it.

 If you’re considering veneers or bonding in Turkey, our team at Cem Baysals Clinic will help you through every step with transparency and care.
 Contact us today to book a consultation